 To make things more simple, let’s use the ClouDNS domain name again for an illustration.
 The PQDN is, for example, “cloudns.net“.
 In this one, we don’t have the host “www.“.

 Many users use PQDN daily without even knowing it.
 The reason for that is simple.
 PQDN is more accessible and easy to use.
 In addition, it is shorter, which makes daily searches quicker and easier.

 If you are searching for a fast and secure DNS service – the best choice is the Anycast DNS!

 How to make a FQDN lookup?

-You can perform a FQDN lookup on your computer with any of the popular OS.
+You can perform an FQDN lookup on your computer with any of the popular operating systems (OS).